-- The law permits, but does not require, police departments and sheriffs' offices with jurisdiction over the municipalities where offenders reside to release information about those offenders to entities with vulnerable populations (as defined in the law). - Under SORA, the exact address of Level 2 and 3 offenders can be provided by local law enforcement, while only the ZIP Code can be provided for Level 1 offenders. - Individuals can call 800-262-3257 to determine if a named individual is on the Registry.
-To obtain information, a caller must have the name of the offender and one of the following: an exact address, a complete date of birth, a driver's license number or a Social Security number.
-Information about Level 1, 2 and 3 offenders, and offenders whose risk level has not yet been set by the courts, is available through the toll-free number.
+- Local police departments and sheriffs' offices with jurisdiction over the community in which an offender currently resides may, if they wish, release information on sex offenders residing in the community to entities with vulnerable populations, as defined under SORA. - Under SORA, the exact address of Level 2 and 3 offenders can be provided by local law enforcement, while only the ZIP Code can be provided for Level 1 offenders.

-- Individuals can access information about Level 2 and 3 Sex Offenders online at: www.criminaljustice.nv.gov/nsor. - Please note that a federal court injunction still prohibits the release of information by police agencies on sex offenders who committed their crime prior to Jan.
+- Individuals can call 800-262-3257 to determine if a named individual is on the Registry.
+In order to obtain information, a caller must have the name of the offender and one of the following: an exact address, a complete date of birth, a driver's license number or a Social Security number.
+Information about Level 1, 2 and 3 offenders, and offenders whose risk level has not yet been set by the courts, is available through the toll-free number. - Individuals can access information about Level 2 and 3 Sex Offenders online at: www.criminaljustice.ny.gov/nsor. - Please note that a federal court injunction still prohibits the release of information by police agencies on sex offenders who committed their crime prior to Jan.
 21, 1996, and who were assigned a risk level prior to Jan.
-1, 2000 (see page 9 for more information).
+1, 2000 (see page 8 for more information).